jeffreyhsu01/cs411group1/README.md

 # [Coast Sweep](https://freelance-beach-cleanup.web.app/) 🏖️

 Our project is a web, iOS, and Android app that aims to:
-1. provide opportunities for volunteers to protect the beach, ocean, and the environment!
+1. Provide opportunities for volunteers to protect our beaches and the environment!
-2. allow individuals to gain service hours automatically!
+2. These heroes can automatically earn service hours for their work.
+3. Provide a way for everyone to do good in their communities.

 ## Running the code: